itsmartinwho/foresight-cdss-mvp/docs/architecture.md

 This document outlines the comprehensive architecture of the Foresight CDSS MVP prototype.
 The system is designed with modularity, clear separation of concerns, and maintainability in mind, supporting both current functionality and future aspirations.
 It reflects the state of the system after several significant refactoring phases aimed at FHIR alignment and enhanced clinical engine capabilities.

 The application features several AI-powered clinical tools:
 *   **Tool A (Advisor):** Currently implemented as an AI-powered chatbot in the "Advisor" tab, using OpenAI via the `/api/advisor` route.
-It provides general medical information.
+It provides general medical information, and allows user to ask questions based on attached files and attached data for patients in the database.
-*   **Tool B (Diagnosis and Treatment Engine):** An aspirational feature.
-Aims to ingest patient data and consultation transcripts to produce diagnoses and treatment plans, and generate related documents (referrals, prior authorizations).
-Placeholder UI elements for these outputs exist.
-The `src/clinical_engine_prototype/engine.py` script is an early prototype for this engine's logic and is not currently integrated.
+*   **Tool B (Diagnosis and Treatment Engine):** Aims to ingest patient data and consultation transcripts to produce diagnoses and treatment plans, and generate related documents (referrals, prior authorizations).
+The `src/clinical_engine_prototype/engine.py` script is an early prototype for this engine's logic.
+It's integrated but still needs improvement.
 *   **Tool C (Medical Co-pilot):** An aspirational, real-time AI assistant to provide nudges to physicians during consultations.
 Does not yet exist.
 *   **Tool D (Complex Conditions Alerts):** An aspirational tool to scan diagnostic outputs (from the future Tool B) and alert physicians to potential complex conditions.
 Placeholder UI for alerts exists, currently populated by mock data from the `patients.alerts` field in Supabase.
 *   **Tool F (Clinical Trial Matching):** An aspirational tool to find clinical trials for eligible patients.
 Placeholder UI for clinical trials exists, currently populated by mock data.